q-nick/eslint-config-turbocharge/README.md

 [![Build Status](https://travis-ci.org/q-nick/eslint-config-ultimate-typescript.svg)](https://travis-ci.org/q-nick/eslint-config-ultimate-typescript) <a href="https://www.npmjs.com/package/eslint-config-ultimate-typescript"><img src="https://img.shields.io/npm/dm/eslint-config-ultimate-typescript.svg" alt="Downloads"></a> <a href="https://www.npmjs.com/package/eslint-config-ultimate-typescript"><img src="https://img.shields.io/npm/v/eslint-config-ultimate-typescript.svg" alt="Version"></a> <a href="https://www.npmjs.com/package/npm-gui"><img src="https://img.shields.io/npm/l/npm-gui.svg" alt="License"></a>

 ## About
-ESlint is the best tool in Javascript world to helps your code to be better.
-That's your best guide that you can follow it will show you good practicies and avoid unneded problems.
+ESlint is the best tool in the world which improves your Javascript code.
+It acts as a guide showing you good practices and helping you to avoid unnedeed problems.
-It also allow you to keep your code style consistent between many enviromnemtns and many projects.
+It also allow you to keep your code style consistent between many environments and many projects.

-The only con is that it's not really easy to configure, especially if you want to connect it with Typescript.
+The only disadvantage is that it's not very easy to be configurated, especially if you want to connect it with Typescript.

-But its not the only one.
+But its not the only one....
+TODO

 #
 ## Getting Started
-The aim of this config is to keep it extremely simple to use.
-So the first thing you have to do is to **remove all eslint dependencies** (including plugins, almost everythign that contains _eslint_ in name) from your pacakge json.
+The purpose of this config is to keep extremely easy to use ESlint+Typescript in your project.

+So the first thing you have to do is to **remove all eslint dependencies** (including plugins, almost everything that contains _eslint_ in name) from your package json.
-And then install this package:
+And then you can install this package:
 ```
 npm i --save-dev eslint-config-ultimate-typescript
 ```

 ### Configuration
-This Config contain a few presets for different kind projects:
+This config contains a few presets for different kind of projects:

 - react
 - nodejs

-Basic config for react project could look liek this (.eslintrc.json):
+Basic config for react project could look like this (.eslintrc.json):
 ```
 {
     "extends": "ultimate-typescript/react"